 In order to maintain the ecumenical, multi-ethnic, and multi-denomination makeup among the HTI PhD student populace, a broader participation of seminaries, schools of theology, and university religion departments would be necessary to expand HTI’s already successful work.
-In November 2007, the schools listed below joined forces to establish the Hispanic Theological Initiative Consortium (HTIC) to continue, and expand HTI’s track record in advancing and graduating Latina/o PhD students.
+In November 2007, seventeen schools joined forces to establish the Hispanic Theological Initiative Consortium to continue, and expand HTI’s track record in advancing and graduating Latina/o PhD students.

-The HTIC is a currently a collaborative enterprise comprised of twenty-three PhD granting institutions seeking to:
+The HTI Consortium is a currently a collaborative enterprise comprised of twenty-four PhD granting institutions seeking to:

 - Increase the recruitment, retention, and graduation rates of Latina/o PhD students across the nation by uniting and leveraging institutional resources in the field of religion (human, financial, and infrastructure);